• Views 158

 Synopsis

-• This toolkit provides action steps for students to present and pass a climate resolution through their school district's school board.
+• This toolkit provides action steps for students to present and pass a climate resolution through their school district's school board, focusing on MN schools.

 • The toolkit includes a template that will guide students as they write their resolution.